C-Monaghan/Procrastination_Predictors/README.md

 #### [Paper Link](https://www.tandfonline.com/doi/full/10.1080/13607863.2024.2345781)

+---

+> [!Important]
+> The Health and Retirement Study (HRS) provides a special file called a cross-wave tracker file to help analyze data across different HRS surveys (called waves).
+This file is used for the included script, [Aggregation.R](https://github.com/C-Monaghan/Procrastination_Predictors/blob/main/02__Models/01__Processing/01__Aggregation.R).
+However, the file is quite large (185 MB) and exceeds typical file size limits.
+>
+> To run the script, download the cross-wave tracker file from the [HRS website](https://hrsdata.isr.umich.edu/data-products/cross-wave-tracker-file) and save it in the following directory with the filename **./01__Data/01__Raw_Data/Tracker.sav**.

 ## Overview
 Procrastination is a behaviour performed by various age groups.
 However, over the years, research has predominantly focused on student and younger adult populations, with **little attention given to procrastination behaviours among older adults**.
 This complex behaviour is influenced by a multitude of factors.
 Through previous studies on younger populations, researchers have identified numerous factors closely associated with procrastination.
 However, to gain a more comprehensive and holistic understanding of procrastination, research also needs to take into consideration procrastination in later life and examine whether these factors also apply to older adults.